2028 Summer Olympics: Marketing

-Emblem
+Branding

+A reference version of the Games' emblem; the "A" in "LA" is interchanged with a variety of different designs.

-On September 1, 2020, the LA28 Organizing Committee unveiled the emblem for the 2028 Summer Olympics, featuring the characters "LA" and "28" in a stacked layout.
-The "A" in "LA" was designed to be interchangeable, with numerous variations created in collaboration with athletes, artists, designers, and celebrities, including Vanessa Bryant, Billie Eilish, Lilly Singh, and Reese Witherspoon.
-Variants have also included designs honoring the 1984 Summer Olympics "Stars in Motion" emblem and a French–U.S. flag version used during the handover celebration at the closing of the Paris 2024 Games.
+On September 1, 2020, LAOCOG unveiled the emblem for the 2028 Summer Olympics, featuring the characters "LA" and "28" in a stacked layout.
+The "A" in "LA" was designed to be interchangeable, with numerous variations created in collaboration with athletes, artists, designers, and celebrities, including Billie Eilish, Lilly Singh, and Reese Witherspoon.
+Variants have also included designs referencing the 1984 Summer Olympics' "Stars in Motion" emblem, a version featuring the flags of France and the United States used during the Los Angeles handover presentation at the 2024 closing ceremony, and a "Black Mamba"-inspired design paying tribute to legendary basketball player Kobe Bryant.
+The visual identity has also been used to promote official partners of the Games, such as Delta Air Lines and broadcaster NBC (which replaces the "A" with Delta's "widget" logo and the NBC peacock respectively).

-Organizing committee chair Casey Wasserman stated that the variations were intended to "showcase our community's collective creativity and celebrate the diversity that makes us strong", reflecting a city that "defies a singular identity".
+LAOCOG chair Casey Wasserman stated that the variations were intended to "showcase our community's collective creativity and celebrate the diversity that makes us strong", reflecting a city that "defies a singular identity".
 Chief marketing officer Amy Gleeson said the emblem was designed to connect with an audience who will be in their 20s and 30s when the Games take place.

+On March 28, 2026, LAOCOG unveiled the overall branding elements of the Games, entitled "LA in full bloom", which were designed by Culver City-based agency Koto.
+The design is inspired by California's "superbloom" phenomenon, featuring 13 different "waves" of flora-inspired designs that can be assembled into looping patterns, reflecting "the people, life, and culture of Los Angeles", and paying homage to the "bold, optimistic, Californian and unapologetically joyful" looks of past Summer Olympics hosted by Los Angeles.
+The branding utilizes shades taken from Los Angeles's official flower, the Strelitzia (Bird of paradise), including poppy, scarlet flax, bluebell, and sagebrush.
+The branding also incorporates several typefaces inspired by the city's street signage.

 Corporate sponsorship

-The LA2028 OCOG partnered with NBCUniversal—owner of the U.S. media rights to the Olympics—to coordinate sponsorship sales for the Games.
+LAOCOG partnered with NBCUniversal—owner of the U.S. media rights to the Olympics—to coordinate sponsorship sales for the Games.
 As part of the agreement and its sponsorship with the United States Olympic & Paralympic Committee (USOPC), NBCU parent company Comcast will be billed as a "Founding Partner" of LA 2028.
-For the first time, the IOC will allow venues to keep its sponsored name naming rights, breaking the IOC's long-sacrosanct policy of keeping brand names off its arenas and stadiums.
-For example Honda Center will host volleyball in Anaheim, while Comcast has made a deal for the temporary naming of the venue that will host squash.